subhu-darkknight72/OperatingSystems_Lab/README.md

 - Print the name of the working directory,
 - Handle wildcards in commands

-Additionally, the shell , search through history using up/down arrow keys, and detects simple malwares.
+Additionally, the shell searches through history using up/down arrow keys, and detects simple malwares.

 ## Assignment 1 : shell scripting and shell commands
 - **Question 1:** A <code>iterative TCP server</code> to allow client programs to get the system date and time from the server.
 The client displays the date and time on the screen, and terminates.